top of page

 Methods

-The first step in this project is to compile existing data from collections at the Florida Museum of Natural History.
-Although many specimens have been digitized, to use the information requires georeferencing localities: finding the geographical coordinates at which specimens were collected.
-My first goal is to prioritize georeferencing localities for species with few existing georeferenced localities (less than 10-20 localities).
-I have been working on this aspect of the project for the last few months, using locality descriptions with other recorded information (such as elevation, nearby towns, or landmarks), and searching for localities online and finally through Google Earth to identify the collection site and record the likely coordinates, within a margin of error.
+The first step in this project was to compile existing data from collections at the Florida Museum of Natural History.
+Although data from labels of many specimens have been recorded, to use the locality information requires georeferencing localities: finding the geographical coordinates at which individual specimens were collected.
+My first step was to prioritize georeferencing localities for species with few existing georeferenced localities (less than 10-20 localities).
+I completed georeferencing for over one hundred localities of specimens in the Florida Museum’s collections.
+These localities were georeferenced by using locality descriptions along with other recorded information (such as elevation, nearby towns, kilometers along a road, or other notable landmarks), and searching for localities online and through Google Earth to identify the collection site and record the likely coordinates, within a specified margin of error.

 Outcomes

-The individual range maps for euptychiine species have applications for studying both the historical biogeography and macroecology of Euptychiina.
-For example, in combination with the existing phylogeny for the group (Espeland et al., 2023), maps allow us to study whether species evolve in allopatry or sympatry, and how community diversity varies across the Neotropics and which factors potentially influence it.
+The individual range maps for euptychiine species, and the richness maps for their respective genera, have applications for studying both the historical biogeography and macroecology of Euptychiina.
+For example, in combination with the existing phylogeny for the group (Espeland et al., 2023), these distribution maps will allow future studies to address whether species evolve in allopatry or sympatry, and how community diversity varies across the Neotropics, and which factors could potentially be influencing it.
 After extracting climate niche information for species, we could also test hypotheses about species diversification (Peña et al., 2010).
+In addition, future studies will be able to utilize the process developed here for modeling Neotropical butterfly distributions and expand this project to other neotropical groups.

 Citations